An intranet that works. What content do employees read?

 • News readership: minimum 61%

-Additionally, it’s a good idea to keep an eye on article lengths of no more than 400 words – content that is too long may be ignored or difficult for search engines to find.
+Additionally, it’s a good idea to keep an eye on article lengths of no more than 400 words.
+Users tend to ignore the content that is too long.
+Too much content can also make it difficult for search engines to index it properly.

 For analytics, you can use: